patrickvalle/wundergrounded/README.md

 ### Getting data

-**Making a request for a single feature //**
+**Making a request for a single feature** can be done similar to what's below (current conditions for 27705):
-If you just need one feature for a specific location (i.e. current conditions for 27705):
 ```javascript
 wundergrounded.conditions('27705', function(error, response) {
   if(!error) {